 Scorecard data

 You can also overlay scorecard data to determine if there are any bottlenecks.
 With this view, you can also easily distinguish services and resource by their performance.
-Select a scorecard from the dropdown list within Filters.
+Select a scorecard from the dropdown list under Data display.

 When you select an entity with scorecard view enabled, you can gain more insight into its performance.
-In the example below, the service 50cent depends on a number of services that aren’t achieving standards, which may explain its poor performance.
+In the example below, the service Profile management, which is at the Silver level, depends on several services that are at the Gold level, which may contribute to Profile management's solid performance.

 On the other hand, if a service is not meeting standards, but depends on a number of services that are performing well, you can deduce that the problem is more specific to that service alone.